Estimating Individual Responses when Tomorrow Matters: Examples

 In the first example, we consider a standard incomplete markets model of consumption and saving behavior.
 For simplicity, we focus on infinite-horizon environment, as in \citet{chamberlain2000optimal}, although the analysis can easily be adapted to a life-cycle environment.

-In the model, $y_{it}$ is household $i$'s log consumption in period $t$, and household utility over consumption is $u_i(y_{it},\nu_{it})$, where $u_i$ is an increasing utility function and $\nu_{it}\sim \tau_i$ are i.i.d. taste shocks.
+In the model, $y_{it}$ is household $i$'s log consumption in period $t$, and household utility over consumption is $u_i(y_{it},\nu_{it})$, where $u_i$ is an increasing utility function and $\nu_{it}$ are i.i.d. taste shocks with density $\tau_i$.
 Household $i$'s discount factor is $\beta_i$.
-Log income $x_{it}$ and beliefs $\pi_{it}$ about $x_{i,t+1}$ are exogenous and jointly first-order Markov.
+Log income $x_{it}$ and beliefs $\pi_{it}$ about $x_{i,t+1}$ are exogenous, and Assumptions \ref{ass_beliefs0} and \ref{ass_beliefs} hold.
 Households can self-insure using a risk-free bond with constant interest rate $r_i$, and assets $z_{it}$ follow

 where $w_{it}=\exp(x_{it})$ and $c_{it}=\exp(y_{it})$ denote income and consumption, respectively.
-As in (\ref{eq_a}), the (log) consumption rule takes the form\footnote{Alternatively, in a finite-horizon environment, we obtain a counterpart to this equation, as in Remark \ref{rem_1}, which involves a time-varying $\phi_t$. }
+As in (\ref{eq_a}), the (log) consumption rule takes the form\footnote{In a finite-horizon environment, $\phi$ contains time $t$ (i.e., age) as an additional argument, as in (\ref{eq_phi_t}). }

 As a specific example for the income process perceived by the agent, consider a permanent-transitory model (e.g., \citealp{hall1982sensitivity}):

 where $u_{it}\sim{\cal{N}}(0,\sigma_{iu}^2)$ and $v_{it}\sim{\cal{N}}(0,\sigma_{iv}^2)$ are independent over time and independent of each other at all leads and lags.
 At time $t$, the agent observes $x_{it}$ and $\eta_{it}$, but neither $x_{i,t+1}$ nor $\eta_{i,t+1}$.
 In this case, we have